blackhan-software/avalanche-cli/README.md

 ```
 platform create-blockchain                        Create a new blockchain.
 Currently only supports creation of new instances of the AVM and the Timestamp VM.
 platform get-blockchain-status                    Get the status of a blockchain.
-platform create-account                           The P-Chain uses an account model.
-This method creates an account.
+platform create-address                           Create a new address controlled by the given user.
 platform import-key                               Give a user control over an address by providing the private key that controls the address.
 platform export-key                               Get the private key that controls a given address.
 The returned private key can be added to a user with 'platform importKey'.
-platform get-account                              The P-Chain uses an account model.
-An account is identified by an address.
-This method returns the account with the given address.
+platform get-balance                              Get the balance of AVAX controlled by a given address.
-platform list-accounts                            List the accounts controlled by the specified user.
+platform list-addresses                           List the addresses controlled by the specified user.
 platform get-current-validators                   List the current validators of the given Subnet.
 platform get-pending-validators                   List the validators in the pending validator set of the specified Subnet.
 Each validator is not currently validating the Subnet but will in the future..
 platform sample-validators                        Sample validators from the specified Subnet.
 platform add-default-subnet-validator             Add a validator to the Default Subnet.
 platform add-non-default-subnet-validator         Add a validator to a Subnet other than the Default Subnet.
 The validator must validate the Default Subnet for the entire duration they validate this S..
 platform add-default-subnet-delegator             Add a delegator to the Default Subnet.
 A delegator stakes AVAX and specifies a validator (the delegatee) to validate on their behalf.
 The delegatee has..
 platform create-subnet                            Create an unsigned transaction to create a new Subnet.
-The unsigned transaction must be signed with the key of the account paying the transaction fee...
+The unsigned transaction must be signed with the key of the address paying the transaction fee...
 platform get-subnets                              Get all the Subnets that exist.
 platform validated-by                             Get the Subnet that validates a given blockchain.
 platform validates                                Get the IDs of the blockchains a Subnet validates.
 platform get-blockchains                          Get all the blockchains that exist (excluding the P-Chain).
-platform export-avax                              Send AVAX from an account on the P-Chain to an address on the X-Chain.
-This transaction must be signed with the key of the account that the AVAX is sent..
+platform export-avax                              Send AVAX from an address on the P-Chain to an address on the X-Chain.
+This transaction must be signed with the key of the address that the AVAX is sent..
 platform import-avax                              Complete a transfer of AVAX from the X-Chain to the P-Chain.
 Before this method is called, you must call the X-Chain's 'export-avax' method to initiate ..
 platform sign                                     Sign an unsigned or partially signed transaction.
-Transactions to add non-default Subnets require signatures from control keys and from the account pa..
+Transactions to add non-default Subnets require signatures from control keys and from the address pa..
 platform issue-tx                                 Issue a transaction to the Platform Chain.
 ```